axibase/atsd/sql/examples/diurnal.md

 ## Example: Diurnal Seasonality

-By grouping samples by hour of the day (regardless which day it is) it's possible to create diurnal charts which show changes in activity throughout the day.
+By grouping samples by hour of the day (regardless which day it is) you can create diurnal charts which show changes in activity throughout the day.

 ```sql
 SELECT date_format(time, 'HH') AS "hour_in_day",